hoang24/ece411-practicum/product_design_specification.md

 -  SHOULD be able to store at least 4 different passcodes
 -  SHOULD be able to easily change or alter PIN
 -  SHOULD sound an alarm after 3 wrong PIN attempts
--  MAY use a fingerprint sensor to activate lock
--  MAY have a camera to record activity
 -  MAY be weather resistant

 **System Architecture**